yorick2/nginx-droplet-setup/README.md

 #### installation

-copy setup_files/mysqlDetails.example to setup_files/mysqlDetails
+copy setup_files/mysqlDetails.example to setup_files/mysqlDetails.
-update the details in the new file
+change the permissions to allow it to be run. update the details in the new file.